Gulf Coast Mental Health Center Region 13

 Gulf Coast Mental Health Center Region 13 - Gulfport, MS

-Gulf Coast Mental Health Center Region 13 is a mental health and substance abuse treatment center located at 1600 Broad Avenue in the 39501 zip code in Gulfport, MS. It is operated by the local government.
-Gulf Coast Mental Health Center Region 13 provides prescribes suboxone and naltrexone administration.
-Some of the treatment approaches used by Gulf Coast Mental Health Center Region 13 include substance use counseling approach, 12-step rehab and DBT.
-Gulf Coast Mental Health Center Region 13 provides 30 day inpatient rehab, outpatient treatment and 90 day inpatient rehab.
-It also provides halfway house, residential treatment for substance use and inpatient dual diagnosis treatment.
+Gulf Coast Mental Health Center Region 13 is a substance and mental health treatment facility located at 1600 Broad Avenue in the 39501 zip code in Gulfport, MS. It is operated by the local government.
+Gulf Coast Mental Health Center Region 13 provides administers naltrexone and suboxone prescription.
+Some of the treatment approaches used by Gulf Coast Mental Health Center Region 13 include 12 step rehabilitation, DBT and anger management.
+Gulf Coast Mental Health Center Region 13 provides regular outpatient treatment, outpatient methadone/buprenorphine or naltrexone treatment and 30 and 60 day inpatient rehab programs.
+It also provides sober living, inpatient dual diagnosis treatment and residential substance abuse treatment.

 Address: 1600 Broad Avenue, Gulfport, MS 39501